Canada postpones Three Amigos summit amid Keystone XL tension

 Canadian officials recently reached out to Washington and Mexico City to say late February would not work, but gave no reasons, the sources said.

-“It’s my understanding that (the summit) ... has been postponed from early this year to later in the year,” White House spokesman Josh Earnest said in Washington.

-But Harper spokesman Jason MacDonald said no date had been formally announced.
+Jason MacDonald, Harper’s chief spokesman, said no date had been formally announced.

 “We intend to host the meeting later in the year,” he said.

-If Obama did come to Canada he would face pointed questions about the proposed Keystone XL pipeline, which would run from the Alberta oil sands to the United States.
+If Obama did come to Canada he would no doubt face a raft of pointed questions about the proposed Keystone XL pipeline, which would run from the Alberta oil sands to the United States.

 Canada wants the project to go ahead and has expressed impatience that Washington is still mulling the fate of the pipeline after six years of study.
 Environmental activists are putting heavy pressure on Obama to veto Keystone XL.